heig-vd-dai-course/heig-vd-dai-course/01.03-git-github-and-markdown/01-course-material/README.md

 when something important happens through the use of GitHub Teams and GitHub Discussions.

+In short, by the end of this course, you will be able to:

+- Understand how to use Git, GitHub and Markdown.
+- Create and manage repositories on GitHub.
+- Write and format documentation using Markdown.
+- Share and collaborate effectively using Git and GitHub and their features.

 ## Git

 > Git is a free and open source distributed version control system (VCS)